Scholarships for Georgetown MBA Students

 More than $1.5 million is available to MBA applicants through merit-based scholarships.
-With the goal of recruiting top talent, scholarship recipients are selected from the Georgetown Full-time MBA Program's pool of applicants based on academic performance, work experience, the evaluative interview, and other qualitative parts of the application.
+With the goal of recruiting top talent, scholarship recipients are selected from the Georgetown MBA Program's pool of applicants based on academic performance, work experience, the evaluative interview, and other qualitative parts of the application.
 Students often explore external scholarship and fellowship opportunities to supplement the cost of their education.

 Georgetown MBA Merit Scholarship*

 The McDonough School of Business awards scholarships based an applicant’s academic, personal, and professional accomplishments.
 Recipients will demonstrate ethical leadership, academic accomplishment, and professional achievements through their application and interview for the MBA program.
 They typically show a commitment to service to others through past and current activities.

 All Georgetown MBA Program applicants automatically are considered for a merit-based scholarship and do not need to submit any additional materials to be considered.
 Prospective students are encouraged to apply early to best position themselves for scholarship consideration.
 Scholarship notification is included in an applicant’s admissions decision letter.
 All applicants are considered upon submitting a completed application to the Georgetown MBA Program.

 The Hariri Family Endowed Graduate Scholarship was created with a generous investment from the Hariri Foundation.
 Selection as a Hariri Scholar is based on a cultural appreciation for sustainable human development in Lebanon.
 Recipients benefit from the Hariri Foundation's expertise in educating students and preparing them to contribute to society.
 All applicants are considered upon submitting a completed application to the Georgetown MBA Program.